CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. Select each of the sample images and observe the face detection data that is returned.

-1. Now let's try with some of our own images.
-Select [**https://aka.ms/mslearn-detect-faces**](https://aka.ms/mslearn-detect-faces) to download **detect-faces.zip**.
-Then open the folder on your computer.
+1. Copy this link and paste it into the browser [**https://aka.ms/mslearn-images-for-analysis**](https://aka.ms/mslearn-images-for-analysis) to download **image-analysis.zip**.
+Open the folder on your computer.

 1. Open the folder on your computer, extract the zip file, and locate the file named **store-camera-1.jpg**; which contains the following image: